appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/alibaba-cloud/alibaba-compute-nest.md

 ---
-description: Deploy Appsmith on the ECS on Alibaba cloud.
+description: Deploy Appsmith on Alibaba cloud compute nest.

 ---

-# Alibaba ECS
+# Alibaba Cloud Compute Nest

-This page provides one click install Appsmith on Alibaba cloud using an ECS instance.
+This page provides one click install Appsmith on Alibaba cloud compute nest using an ECS instance.

 ## Prerequisites